JCollins1230/CSIT-121/README.md

 # CSIT-121
-All of my HTML work for Fall 2025
+All of my HTML work for CSIT 121 Fall 2025
-# Practices
-1. demo.html